 * A "phonon" is a quantum of vibrational mechanical energy, just as a "photon" is a quantum of light energy.
 Acoustic phonons refer to in-phase vibration of neighboring atoms in a material.

 Elastic Modulus of Ocular TissueS

 The material properties of the cornea are responsible for its functionality.
 The shape of the cornea relies on the equilibrium between its mechanical stiffness (resistance to deformation) and the forces acting upon it.
-The mechanical stiffness of the cornea depends on its geometry (thickness and topography) and material properties, which in-turn relies on the microstructure of its main layer: the stroma.
+The mechanical stiffness of the cornea depends on its geometry (thickness and topography) and material properties, which in-turn rely on the microstructure of its main layer, the stroma.